aloetesting/aloe_django/docs/porting.rst

    :func:`aloe.tools.guess_types`.

- * Tests are run inside the :class:`aloe_django.TestCase` so a :func:`clean_db` hook is no longer required
+ * Tests are run inside the :class:`aloe_django.TestCase` so a :func:`clean_db` hook is no longer required.